Skip navigation

 Ordinary membership shall be open to any person who is desirous of supporting youth music in Bedfordshire.

-2. Honorary Members
+2. Honorary Life Members

 3. Honorary President